The NSF AgTech Engine Team

 Olivier Cristol holds a Master’s degree in Geography from the University of Provence Aix-Marseille in France.
 With a career rooted in digital mapping and spatial analysis, Olivier has spent the last few years focusing on process engineering and business process automation in various tech companies.

-In his free time, Olivier enjoys cooking, especially family recipes like lasagna, gardening, landscaping, and has a keen interest in history and politics.
+In his free time, Olivier enjoys cooking, especially family recipes, gardening, landscaping, and has a keen interest in history and political science.

 Ye Wana Hiaing